-- Various characters from the CD-i games, due to Youtube Poop boosting their various silly lines to memetic status.
+- Various characters from The Legend of Zelda CD-i Games, due to YouTube Poop boosting their various silly lines to memetic status.
 Examples include:

 - Morshu is simply a plot-unimportant shopkeeper, with only two lines, yet they're used for countless memes, and Morshu himself is one of the most iconic of the game's cast.

-- Mayor Kravindish is similar, as he also only has a few lines, but they're all memes.
+- Mayor Cravendish is similar, as he also only has a few lines, but they're all memes.

 - Gwonam a.k.a.
 Squadalah Man is simply a Mr. Exposition in the game, but fanworks make him one of the protagonists.

-- The King is only really important to the storyline of Wand of Gamelon, and not very much at that.
+- King Harkinian is only really important to the storyline of Wand of Gamelon, and not very much at that.
 He only ever shows up in the intros and endings of the games.
-However, he's one of the staples of YouTube Poop, even showing up more than the CD-I versions of Link and Zelda.
+However, he's one of the staples of YouTube Poop, even showing up more than the CD-i versions of Link and Zelda.